XJay18/ChineseTextClassification/README.md

     - **Therefore, you can just check the file with name followed by * to see the performance on val dataset.**

 ## Epilogue
-If you are confused of the project's settings or have any questions, feel free to email me: jaycao2008@126.com.
+If you are confused of the project's settings or have any questions, feel free to report the issue or email me: jaycao2008@126.com.